 Generally, we do not attend IEP meetings as we most often take over when all efforts have been exhausted.
 However, we will attend an IEP meeting to make certain that the school district has had an opportunity to respond favorably without the need for costly litigation (e.g., present expert opinion to the IEP team).

 Due Process Complaint

 A due process complaint is a filing by a parent for his/or child on matters related to the:

 identification / evaluation of the child.

 educational placement of a child; or

-provision of FAPE services to the child
+provision of Free and Appropriate Education (FAPE) services to the child

-The federal law known as the Individuals with Disabilities Education Act (“IDEA") requires school systems (called public agencies) to have procedures in place that make the due process available to parents and public agencies to resolve a dispute involving any matter arising under the IDEA.
+The federal law known as the Individuals with Disabilities Education Act (“IDEA") requires school systems (called public agencies) to have procedures in place that make due process available to parents and public agencies to resolve a dispute involving any matter arising under the IDEA.
 These procedures include both the due process complaint and the due process hearing.

 A special education due process complaint against a school district must meet the content requirements as specified in the IDEA section 300.508(b).
-Whenever a due process complaint is received, the parents and local educational agency (LEA) involved in the dispute must have an opportunity for an impartial a due process hearing [section 300.511(a)].
-That’s why filing a due process complaint is the first step in the process that may lead to a hearing, a formal proceeding held to resolve conflicts between parents and schools.
+Whenever a due process complaint is received, the parents and local educational agency (LEA) involved in the dispute must have an opportunity for an impartial due process hearing [section 300.511(a)].
+That’s why filing a due process complaint is the first step in the process that may lead to a hearing or a formal proceeding to resolve conflicts between parents and schools.

 As spelled out by the IDEA at section 300.508(b), the due process complaint must contain specific information in order to be considered “sufficient.”
 This information is: